Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach

+which belongs to $\mathcal{RH}_{\infty}$.
+Hence, all the transfer matrices of $u$ in \eqref{sigu} as well as those of $y$ in \eqref{sigy} belong to $\mathcal{RH}_{\infty}$.
+In a similar manner, we can verify the stability of all the transfer matrices of $v$ and $w$.
+This proves the sufficiency.

-We next show the necessity, i.e., if $K$ is a retrofit controller, then $K$ is written by \eqref{eq:youK} and satisfies \eqref{eq:gencond_sta}.
-For $K$ to be a retrofit controller, Fig.~\ref{fig:sta_ana} is internally stable, even for the particular choice of $\overline{G} = 0$, which belongs to $\overline{\mathcal{G}}$.
-In this case, $K$ is necessarily a stabilizing controller for $G_{yu}$, i.e., it is written by \eqref{eq:youK} for some $Q$.
-What remains to show is the fact that \eqref{eq:gencond_sta} holds.
-By standard calculation, the transfer matrix from $\delta_v$ to $v$ in Fig.~\ref{fig:sta_ana}, which is internally stable, is found to be $(I-\overline{Q}G_{w u}QG_{y v})^{-1}$.
-To show the claim by contradiction, let us suppose that \eqref{eq:gencond_sta} does not hold.
-Then, there exists some $\overline{Q} \in \mathcal{RH}_{\infty}$ such that
+Next, we show the necessity, i.e., if $K$ is a retrofit controller, then $K$ is written by \eqref{eq:youK} and satisfies \eqref{eq:gencond_sta}.
+For $K$ to be a retrofit controller, Fig.~\ref{fig:sta_ana} must be internally stable even for the choice of $\overline{Q} = 0$, which implies $X(\overline{Q}) =0$.
+In this case, $u= Q\delta_y$ if all $\delta_u$, $\delta_v$, and $\delta_w$ are chosen to be zero.
+Therefore, $Q$ must be in $\mathcal{RH}_{\infty}$, meaning that $K$ is necessarily a stabilizing controller for $G_{yu}$.

+What remains to show is the necessity of \eqref{eq:gencond_sta}.
+To prove the claim via contradiction, let us suppose that \eqref{eq:gencond_sta} does not hold.
+Then, as shown in the proof of the small-gain theorem \cite[Theorem~9.1]{zhou1995robust}, there exists some $\overline{Q} \in \mathcal{RH}_{\infty}$ such that